Is Overbooking Flights Legal in Europe?

 1. Reimbursement or rerouting flights depending on circumstances and availability;

-2. Receiving meals and refreshments during delay; and
+2. Receiving meals and refreshments during alternate flight delays; and

-3. Reasonable hotel accommodation in case an overnight stay is necessary due to delayed flights.
+3. Hotel accommodation in case an overnight stay is necessary due to the replacement flight.

 Which is the best company to claim flight delay compensation?